Karen FournierAssociate Professor of Music Theory and Director of Research

 - 2023 Moore

 Karen Fournier‘s principal area of research, the role played by women in the British punk movement during its foundation in the mid-1970s, has generated a book-length study provisionally titled Punk and Disorderly: Acting Out Gender in Class in Early British Punk.
-The study focuses its attention on such British bands as Siouxsie and the Banshees, the Slits, X-Ray Spex, the Adverts, and Delta 5, and examines how punk challenged and redefined conventional gender stereotypes in popular culture.
-Additionally, she has published essays on other aspects of British and American punk in such collections as Beyond No Future: Cultures of German Punk (eds.
+The study takes an intersectional approach to its subject, focusing on the interlocking systems of oppression surrounding gender and class, and it references British bands as Siouxsie and the Banshees, the Slits, X-Ray Spex, the Adverts, and Delta 5 to illustrate this framework.
+Other aspect of her work on punk have been published in such collections as Media Narratives in Popular Music (eds.
+Chris Anderton and Martin James), The Bloomsbury Handbook of Popular Music Video Analysis (eds.
+Lori Burns and Stan Hawkins), Beyond No Future: Cultures of German Punk (eds.
 Mirko Hall, Seth Howes, and Cyrus Shahan), Saints, Sinners, and Seekers: A Collection of Essays on Rock and Religion (eds.
-Alex DiBlasi and Bob McPartland), Albums (ed.
-James Perone), and An Encyclopedia of the 100 Greatest Bands of All Times (ed.
+Alex DiBlasi and Bob McPartland).
+Additionally, she has contributed essays on punk to Albums (ed.
+James Perone) and An Encyclopedia of the 100 Greatest Bands of All Times (ed.
 David Moskovitz).

-Most recently, Fournier contributed the volume The Words And Music of Alanis Morissette to the Praeger Singer-Songwriter Series.
+Fournier has also contributed the volume The Words and Music of Alanis Morissette to the Praeger Singer-Songwriter Series.
 While only tangentially related to her interest in punk, this book nonetheless explores similar issues surrounding societal expectations of, and limits placed upon, female behavior.
-Among other things, the book argues that the anger and aggression that marks Morissette’s 1995 breakthrough album, Jagged Little Pill, traces a direct lineage to the “hysteria” parodied in the performances of many late-1970s female punks.
+Among other things, the book argues that the anger and aggression that marks Morissette’s 1995 breakthrough album, Jagged Little Pill, traces its lineage to the “hysteria” parodied in the performances of many late-1970s female punks.
+The book is the only study of its kind about Morissette’s contributions to popular culture.
+As a result, Fournier was interviewed extensively by mainstream print and television journalists throughout 2020, as Jagged Little Pill marked its 25th anniversary.

 An award-winning pedagogue, Fournier joined the faculty of the University of Michigan in 2005 after holding the position of assistant professor at the University of Wisconsin.
 She has a particular interest in music theory pedagogy and has spoken at a number of pedagogy panels and workshops at national meetings of the College Music Society and the Society for Music Teacher Education over the past several years.